License Revocation or Suspension

 Another potential penalty for driving during suspension or revocation is an additional period of suspension or revocation.

-If you are facing license revocation or suspension, don’t delay.
+If you’re facing license revocation or suspension, don’t delay because every second counts.
 Contact The Weiland Firm, PLC in Richmond to schedule an appointment with an attorney who can explain the laws and regulations governing license revocation or suspension in Virginia.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.